 On Monday, the storm forecast unexpectedly and dramatically shifted east.
 Storm surge and sea conditions deteriorated rapidly due to the storm’s sudden intensification, rendering it impossible from that point for our workers to safely make hurricane-level preparations.
 Ultimately, Sally made landfall in the early hours of Wednesday, September 16th, as a Category 2 hurricane with 105+ mile per hour sustained winds.

 Due to Hurricane Sally, Skanska had 27 barges displaced.
-To date, Skanska has removed 18 of the 23 barges that ran aground.
-Three of the four barges that were under the Pensacola Bay Bridge after the hurricane subsided have also been retrieved.
-Each barge represents a unique and technically complex recovery operation that we are managing carefully with our partners to mitigate further physical or environmental damage.
-We will continue to keep the community updated as we continue to make progress.
+To date, Skanska has retrieved all of the 23 barges that ran aground.
+In addition, all four of the barges lodged under the Pensacola Bay Bridge after the hurricane subsided have also been retrieved.
+Each barge represented a unique and technically complex recovery operation that was managed carefully with our partners.

 What is being done to repair the private properties damaged by the barges?

-We have personally met with all known affected parties who have reported property damage as a result of our barges and equipment.
-Also, our insurers and adjusters have made initial assessments and are in the process of reviewing claims.
-Skanska is committed to ensuring the restoration of property that is found to be impacted by our equipment.
+Skanska and our insurers are in communication and have met with all known affected parties who have reported property damage as a result of our barges and equipment.
+Also, our insurers have made initial assessments and are in the process of reviewing claims.

 We continue to work closely and collaboratively with the Florida Department of Transportation (FDOT), specialized engineers and all our stakeholders to expedite repairs of the damaged sections of the eastbound bridge.
-Please see additional information on the repairs of the bridge here.
+Please see additional information the schedule and repairs of the bridge here.

 When will the eastbound bridge reopen?